SINTEF/dlite/README.md

 that you want to describe semantically.
-We do that by defining the following metadata (using json) identifying the Python attributes with dlite properties.
+We do that by defining the following metadata (using json) identifying the Python attributes with DLite properties.
 Here we define `name` to be a string, `age` to be a float and `skills` to be an array of `N` strings, where `N` is a name of a dimension.
 The metadata uniquely identifies itself with the "name", "version" and "namespace" fields and "meta" refers the the